This information is current as of July 21, 2022. Tuberculosis testing is no longer required for cattle from Indiana.

 The import regulations for Michigan's MA Zone are the same for the World Dairy Expo as they are for other cattle imports, with the exception of the show-only statement (see item 1 below):

 - You must have a current certificate of veterinary inspection (CVI, also known as a health certificate).
-The CVI must include a version of the following statement: “This animal is/these animals are coming to the World Dairy Expo only and will return to the herd of origin after the expo."
+The CVI must include a version of the following statement: “This animal is/these animals are coming to the World Dairy Expo only and will return to the state of origin after the expo."
+Include the departure/shipping date from the farm.

 - An import permit is required.
 This is usually done by the veterinarian for the exhibitor.
-The import permit application form is available on this website, or you can have it faxed to you by calling (608) 224-4874 during regular business hours.
+The import permit application form is available on this website, or you can request to receive one by email or fax by emailing DATCPanimalimports@wisconsin.gov or by calling (608) 224-4874 during regular business hours.
 Fill it out completely – all the boxes marked with an asterisk are required.
 You will need to write in the Alliant Energy Center's livestock premises code, which is 004A6S7.
 (Thanks to the Alliant Energy Center staff for allowing us to post the code number here for your use.)
 Import permit applications without the livestock premises code will not be processed.
 Note: The “applicant" who signs the form can be the owner, or it can be the veterinarian or someone from the vet clinic staff – it doesn't have to be the owner.
-When the form is completed, fax it, along with the signed and dated CVI, to (608) 224-4871.
-When the import permit is approved, a permit number will be issued by a Wisconsin state veterinarian and faxed back.
+When the form is completed, fax or email it, along with the signed and dated CVI, to (608) 224-4871 or DATCPanimalimports@wisconsin.gov.
+When the import permit is approved, a permit number will be issued by a Wisconsin state veterinarian and returned.
 The permit number must be written on the CVI.
 Import permits are processed Monday through Friday between 8 a.m. and 4 p.m.
-If you have trouble with the import process, call the Wisconsin Division of Animal Health import coordinator at (608) 224-4874 Monday through Friday from 7:45 a.m. to 4:30 p.m.
+If you have trouble with the import process, contact the Wisconsin Division of Animal Health import coordinator at (608) 224-4874 or DATCPanimalimports@wisconsin.gov Monday through Friday from 7:45 a.m. to 4:30 p.m.

 - A brucellosis test, vaccination or statement is not required at this time.